-In November 2007, our Pennsylvania operating subsidiary, Aqua Pennsylvania, Inc., filed an application with the Pennsylvania Public Utility Commission ("PAPUC") requesting a \$41,694 or 13.6% increase in annual revenues.
-The application is currently pending before the PAPUC and a final determination is anticipated by August 2008.
 On June 22, 2006, the PAPUC granted our Pennsylvania operating subsidiary a \$24,900 base water rate increase, on an annualized basis.
-The rates in effect at the time of the filing of this rate case included \$12,397 in Distribution System Improvement Charges ("DSIC") or 5% above the prior base rates.
+The rates in effect at the time of the filing of this rate case included \$12,397 in DSIC or 5% above the prior base rates.
 Consequently, the total base rates increased by \$37,297 and the DSIC was reset to zero.

-In December 2006, our operating subsidiary in Florida filed an application with the Florida Public Service Commission ("FPSC") designed to increase water and wastewater rates by \$7,298 on an annual basis.
-In April 2007, we commenced billing for a portion of the requested rates, in accordance with authorization from the FPSC.
-On August 28, 2007, we reached a settlement agreement with Florida's Office of Public Counsel and the Attorney General of the State of Florida.
-The settlement agreement was approved by the FPSC, and among other stipulations, resulted in us voluntarily withdrawing our application, and agreeing to refund the additional revenue billed that was associated with this rate application.
-As a result of this agreement, during the third quarter of 2007, we recorded a revenue refund which reduced operating revenues by \$571 for the amount of revenue recognized prior to the third quarter of 2007.
-Additionally the Company wrote-off rate case expenses of \$2,385 in 2007.
+In May 2008, our operating subsidiary in Florida filed an application with the Florida Public Service Commission ("FPSC") designed to increase water and wastewater rates by \$8,374 on an annual basis.
+We anticipate a final order to be issued by March 2009.
+In December 2006, our operating subsidiary in Florida had previously filed a rate application with the FPSC designed to increase water and wastewater rates by \$7,298 on an annual basis.
+In April 2007, we had commenced billing for a portion of the requested rates, in accordance with authorization from the FPSC.
+However, during the third quarter of 2007 we reached a settlement agreement that, among other stipulations, resulted in us voluntarily withdrawing our application, and agreeing to refund the interim revenue billed that was associated with this rate application.
+As a result of this agreement, the Company wrote-off rate case expenses of \$2,385 in 2007.

-In 2004, our operating subsidiary in Texas filed an application with the Texas Commission on Environmental Quality (TCEQ) to increase rates, on an annualized basis, by \$11,920 over a multi-year period.
-The application seeks to increase annual revenues in phases and is accompanied by a plan to defer and amortize a portion of our depreciation, operating and other tax expense over a similar multi-year period, such that the impact on operating income approximates the requested amount during the first years that the new rates are in effect.
-The application is currently pending before the TCEQ and several parties have joined the proceeding to challenge our rate request.
-We commenced billing for the requested rates and implemented the deferral plan in 2004, in accordance with authorization from the TCEQ in 2004.
-The additional revenue billed and collected prior to the final ruling is subject to refund based on the outcome of the ruling.
-The revenue recognized and the expenses deferred by us reflect an estimate of the final outcome of the ruling.
-In the event our request is denied completely or in part, we could be required to refund some or all of the revenue billed to date, and write-off some or all of the regulatory asset for the expense deferral.
-In December 2006, the TCEQ held hearings and issued a rate schedule that provided further clarification and an indication of the expected outcome of the rate proceeding.
-As a result of the December 2006 hearings, we revised our estimate of the final outcome of the TCEQ proceeding.
-During the fourth quarter of 2006, the revenue reserve was adjusted and additional revenues were recognized of \$1,487 and the regulatory asset was increased resulting in lower expenses recognized of \$1,199.
-As of December 31, 2007, we have deferred \$12,382 of operating costs and \$3,343 of rate case expenses; and recognized \$25,635 of revenue that is subject to refund depending on the outcome of the final commission order.
-Based on our review of the present circumstances, no reserve is considered necessary for the revenue recognized to date or for the deferred operating costs and rate case expense.
+On September 23, 2008, the Texas Commission on Environmental Quality ("TCEQ") issued its final ruling approving the rate application that was filed in 2004 by our operating subsidiary to increase rates, on an annualized basis, by \$11,920 over a multi-year period beginning in 2004.
+The application sought to increase annual revenues in phases and was accompanied by a plan to defer and amortize a portion of our depreciation, operating and other tax expense over a similar multi-year period, such that the impact on operating income approximated the requested amount during the first years that the new rates were in effect.
+We commenced billing for the requested rates and implemented the deferral plan in 2004.
+As a result of the final order, the regulatory asset for the deferred operating costs and rate case expenses was set at \$13,697, an amount that was \$1,590 lower than the book balance, resulting in an expense adjustment in the third quarter of 2008.
+Beginning January 1, 2009, the regulatory asset for the deferred operating costs and rate case expense will be recovered through two separate twenty-four month surcharge mechanisms.
+The final order had been appealed to the TCEQ by two parties, and the TCEQ has exercised its legal authority to take no action within the required period.
+As a result, the parties have filed suit against the TCEQ in an effort to appeal the order.
+The additional revenues billed and collected in connection with the case are subject to refund based on the outcome of the appeal.
+The revenue recognized and the expenses deferred by us reflect an estimate of the final outcome of the case.
+As of December 31, 2008, we have deferred \$10,946 of operating costs and \$2,751 of rate case expenses, and recognized \$36,411 of revenue that is subject to refund based on the outcome of the appeal.
+Based on our review of the present circumstances, no reserve is considered necessary for the revenue recognized to date.